Nicolaus Laurentii

 Nicolaus Laurentii (fl.
 1475–1486) is the Latin form of the name of Niccolò di Lorenzo, also known as Niccolò Todesco ("Nicholas the German").
 He was a German printer who lived in Florence, Italy in the late fifteenth century.
 He was among the first printers to use copper plate engravings and printed a number of works of importance to the Italian Renaissance.

 Biography

-Laurentii moved to Florence from Wroclaw (today Poland).
+Laurentii moved to Florence from Wrocław (today Poland).
 He worked with Johannes Petri of Mainz in a nunnery of the Dominican Order.
 The sisters there served as compositors and printers.